soverenio/docs/docs/architecture/infrastructure-fit.md

 * [Kafka](../../administration/configuring-agent/#kafka) also exists as a single instance per cluster.
 It is more memory-hungry than Digger because it needs to hold all the traffic that Soveren handles until it is processed by Digger and other components.

 * [Detection-tool](../../administration/configuring-agent/#detection-tool) is the most resource-intensive component of the Soveren Agent because it hosts the data detection model.
 There is also one instance per cluster.
-It's not unusual for it to consume 1 CPU and 2 Gb of memory — this is the benchmark for the most resources that the Soveren Agent can consume even under moderate load.
+It's not unusual for it to consume 1 CPU and 2 Gb of memory — this is the benchmark for the most resources that any of the Soveren Agent components can consume even under moderate load.

 The detection-tool processes only a portion of the traffic — the part that [Digger samples and sends for data detection](../traffic-processing/#url-clustering-sampling-and-data-detection).
 Because of this, the data map needs some time to build.